Firestorm: City firestorms

 Joseph Pennell's 1918 prophetic Liberty bond poster calls up the pictorial image of a destroyed New York City, totally engulfed in a firestorm.
 At the time, the armaments available to the world's various air forces were not powerful enough to produce such a result.

 The same underlying combustion physics can also apply to human-made structures such as cities during war or natural disaster.

 Firestorms are thought to have been part of the mechanism of large urban fires, such as accompanied the 1755 Lisbon earthquake, the 1906 San Francisco earthquake and the 1923 Great Kantō earthquake.
 Genuine firestorms are occurring more frequently in California wildfires, such as the 1991 wildfire disaster in Oakland, California, and the October 2017 Tubbs Fire in Santa Rosa, California.

 During the July–August 2018 Carr Fire, a deadly fire vortex equivalent in size and strength to an EF-3 tornado spawned during the firestorm in Redding, California and caused tornado-like wind damage.
 Another wildfire which may be characterized as a firestorm was the Camp Fire, which at one point travelled at a speed of up to 76 acres per minute, completely destroying the town of Paradise, California within 24 hours on November 8, 2018.

 Firestorms were also created by the firebombing raids of World War II in cities like Hamburg and Dresden.
 Of the two nuclear weapons used in combat, only Hiroshima resulted in a firestorm.
-In contrast, experts suggest that due to the nature of modern U.S. city design and construction, a firestorm is unlikely after a nuclear detonation.
+US government experts have claimed that firestorms are unlikely after a nuclear detonation on a modern city, but a team of 10 leading experts on climatology, food production and economics have disagreed.